akhilmuraliai/MDIT-Web-Design-Contest/README.md

 ---

 This website is compeltely responsive on all screens.
 Made up of materialize css.
 All the photos are taken from unsplash and pixabay.
+Get the wireframe [here](wireframe.png)

 ### CREDITS